PostgreSQL Lock Management Settings via pg_settings

 Column Explanations

-name: The configuration parameter name, such as lock_timeout
+name: The configuration parameter name, such as lock_timeout or deadlock_timeout.

 setting: The current value of the parameter as it's currently configured in the database.